ClosureTalk/closure-talk/README.md

     - `Ctrl+1` switches to the "player" (_dokutah_ or _sensei_)
     - `Ctrl+2` switches to first character, etc.
 1. Type.
 Press `Enter` to send, press `Shift+Enter` to line break.
+1. Click on the avatar next to the chat input to send stickers and images, or special chat items
 1. Top right of page, buttons for:
     - saving a screenshot
     - saving the chat to a text file